St. Elijah–Rahova Church

 The church features a rectangular plan, measuring 27.4 meters long and 12 meters wide.
 It has a semicircular altar apse and two domes.
 The larger, circular one is above the nave, while the square bell tower sits on the narthex.
 The style is Neoclassical, while the low, ample main dome recalls Greek basilicas.
-The facades have pilasters resting on a stone base, holding up a slassical cornice.
+The facades have pilasters resting on a stone base, holding up a classical cornice.
 The western facade ends in a pediment.
 Entry is through an open vestibule supported by two slender columns.
 This was added later and is out of harmony with the massive structure.
 The altar window has a richly carved original frame.
 This has its origins in Moldavia, but also has Gothic accents, and is similar to a frame introduced by Vasile Lupu at the Stelea Monsstery church he founded in Târgoviște.
 Artisans enriched the design with older local motifs: lone buds that, unusually, encircle the cylindrical shapes on the upper end; or the Brâncovenesc accents of the egg-and-darts enclosed by Acanthus mollis leaves.

 The church is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.